dkaslovsky/thread-safe/README.md

 Specifically, thread-safe writes a .json file containing the thread data, downloads all of the thread's media attachments (images, videos), and generates an .html file for displaying the thread in a browser.

 `thread-safe` is designed to
-* save a local copy of information-rich Twitter threads
+* save a local copy of informative Twitter threads
 * eliminate the need to use an external or third-party app to which you need to grant access to your Twitter account
-* eliminate the need to reply to a tweet to "unroll" or otherwise save copy of the contents
+* eliminate the need to reply to a tweet to "unroll" or otherwise save the thread's contents
 * ignore replies from users other than the thread's author

-Therefore, thread-safe's definition of a thread is intentionally limited to: _a consecutive series of tweets authored by the same Twitter user_.
+Therefore, `thread-safe`'s definition of a thread is intentionally limited to
+> _a consecutive series of tweets authored by the same Twitter user_.

 ## Example
 TODO: Find a good, non-controversial thread with media attachments as an example...